huangsam/ultimate-python/README.md

 source code anywhere as long as the `main` routines are not deleted and [run successfully](runner.py) after each change.

-:trophy: **Serve as a pure guide** for those who want to revisit core Python concepts.
+🏆 **Serve as a pure guide** for those who want to revisit core Python concepts.
 Only [builtin libraries](https://docs.python.org/3/library/) are leveraged so that these concepts can be conveyed without the overhead of domain-specific concepts.
 As such, popular open-source libraries and frameworks (i.e. `sqlalchemy`, `requests`,